Ralph Adams Cram: Career

+One of Ralph Adams Cram’s lesser-known yet architecturally significant commissions is Sacred Heart Church in Jersey City, New Jersey, designed between 1922 and 1924.
+The church is a distinctive fusion of Spanish Gothic and Moorish architecture, reflecting Cram’s exploration of Iberian Gothic motifs.
+The building features intricate Samuel Yellin ironwork and stained glass windows designed by a young Harry Wright Goodhue, who was just 18 years old at the time.
+The church, originally built to serve a vibrant immigrant community, is considered an important example of Cram’s ecclesiastical designs outside of Boston.
+Although deconsecrated, it remains an architectural landmark and is currently undergoing restoration as part of a broader redevelopment of the Sacred Heart campus.

 A leading proponent of disciplined Gothic Revival architecture in general and Collegiate Gothic in particular, Cram is most closely associated with Princeton University, where he served as supervising architect from 1907 to 1929, during a period of major construction.
 The university awarded him a Doctor of Letters for his achievements.
 In 1907, he served as chairman of the American Institute of Architects' Committee on Education.

 For seven years he headed the Architectural Department at Massachusetts Institute of Technology.
-Through the 1920s Cram was a public figure and frequently mentioned in the press.
+Through the 1920s, Cram was a public figure and frequently mentioned in the press.
 The New York Times called him "one of the most prominent Episcopalian laymen in the country".
 His work was part of the architecture event in the art competition at the 1928 Summer Olympics.

 He made news with his defense of Al Smith during his electoral campaign, when anti-Catholic rhetoric was used, saying "I... express my disgust at the ignorance and superstition now rampant and in order that I may go on record as another of those who, though not Roman Catholics, are nevertheless Americans and are outraged by this recrudescence of blatant bigotry, operating through the most cowardly and contemptible methods."

 In around 1932, he designed the Desloge Chapel in St. Louis, MO, the Gothic chapel designed to echo the contours of the St. Chapelle in Paris.
 Desloge Chapel, which is associated with the Firmin Desloge Hospital and St. Louis University, in 1983, was declared a landmark by the Missouri Historical Society.
 In 1938, he was elected into the National Academy of Design as an Associate Academician.
+He died in Boston Massachusetts on September 22 1942 of a cerebral hemorrhage at 78.